afontcu/awesome-learning/README.md

 - 📝 Post, article.
 - 🔈 Podcast.
 - 🎥 Talk or Video Course.
-- 🤷 Other (an online game, an infographic...)
+- 🤷 Other (an online game, an infographic...).

 ---